-Based on the market price as at 31 December 2020, the balance of 141,651,429 ordinary shares of CNC Holdings Limited was remeasured at a fair value of HK\$2,408,000, with fair value loss of HK\$1,842,000 recognised in profit or loss.
-The details of financial assets measured at fair value through profit or loss of the Group are set out in note 15 to the financial statements.
+Based on the market price as at 31 December 2021, the balance of 141,651,429 ordinary shares of CNC Holdings Limited was remeasured at a fair value of HK\$1,983,000, with fair value loss of HK\$425,000 recognised in profit or loss.
+The details of financial assets measured at fair value through profit or loss of the Group are set out in note 15 of the consolidated financial statement.